remexre/game/README.md

 at your option.

-The Inter font is licensed under the SIL Open Font License 1.1.
+The Terminus font is licensed under the SIL Open Font License 1.1.

 ### Contribution